instana/react-native-agent/README.md

 apply plugin: 'com.instana.android-agent-plugin'
 ```

-### Knows issues
+### Known issues

 #### fetch(url)

-If your app uses `fetch` to complete network requests, you might find your app crashing on runtime whenever `fetch` is used after linking Instana React Native Agent.
+If your app uses `fetch` to complete network requests, you might find your app crashing on runtime whenever `fetch` is used.

-If you encounter this issue and until the upstream issue is solved (https://github.com/facebook/react-native/issues/27250), please apply the following workaround.
+If you encounter this issue and until the upstream issue is solved ([here](https://github.com/facebook/react-native/issues/27250) and [here](https://github.com/facebook/react-native/issues/28425)), please apply the following workaround.

 In your Android module-level gradle file (usually `app/gradle.build`):
 ```groovy